Two years ago, polio struck Namrata.

 Rahul was a lawyer, the third in the line of first sons.
 For some years, Namit was petrified he would be coerced to bear the torch of family traditions.
 He was grateful to his father for not having forced him into it.
 Rahul was successful and respected in his own right after a few years of initial struggle.

 Asha was very happy today.
 She had met her childhood friend Aparna in the mall after a gap of twenty years.
-Aparna and her husband- both naturopaths- had recently taken charge of a nature cure spa in Asha’s town and had moved there recently.
+Aparna and her husband, both naturopaths, had recently taken charge of a nature cure spa in Asha’s town and had relocated to the city.
 Meeting Aparna had been a pleasure, but what the couple had said about Namrata was making Asha’s heart dance.

 Both Asha and Namit waited with suppressed excitement until dinner was over.
 After dinner, her eyes shining and voice trembling with happiness, Asha told Rahul everything Aparna and her husband had said.
 Namit was overjoyed and couldn’t believe his ears.
 Namrata too looked as if a cloud had cleared to reveal the shining moon of her face.
-Her thousand watt smile shone undimmed.
+Her thousand-watt smile was dazzling.

-“NO..!!”, he said.
-He continued quickly, every syllable full of loving concern, before they could say anything.
+“NO..!!” he said.
+He continued quickly, before they could say anything, every syllable full of loving concern.

-“You will be surprised I know.
+“You are surprised, I know.
 But I cannot let quacks experiment with my child.
-What is naturopathy…?
-It is all balderdash…!
-I am surprised at you Asha.
-How could you even think of considering this seriously…?”
+What is naturopathy?
+It is all balderdash!
+I am surprised at you Asha!
+How could you even think of considering this seriously?”